 The Illinois Public Health Institute (IPHI) and the Illinois Department of Public Health (IDPH) are offering this training to introduce tools, approaches, and strategies for implementing health in all policies.
 The training will include presentations and interactive exercises on topics such as:

 - Healthy development measurement tool

-- Model policies
+- Model policies and policy databases

 - Advocacy planning and stakeholder analysis

 - What Works for Health from County Health Rankings

 A full day training will be offered on Tuesday, January 27 in Carterville, IL at the John A. Logan College (Registration begins at 8:00, training begins at 8:30).
 The training will be repeated on Wednesday, February 18 in Chicago, IL at the Chicago Metropolitan Agency for Planning (CMAP).
 Training details are included below.

 Training in ChicagoDate: Wednesday, February 18, 2015 Time: 9am-4pm (Registration begins at 8:30am)

 Location: Chicago Metropolitan Agency for Planning (CMAP) 233 South Wacker Drive, Suite 800